vvscode/docs/docs/voice/voice-rest-api.md

 title: "REST API"
 excerpt: "This document provides a detailed user guide and reference documentation on the Sinch Voice REST API.
 Find out more information about our REST API now."
 ---
 This document provides a detailed user guide and reference documentation on the Sinch Voice REST API.
-For general information on how to use the Sinch APIs including methods, types, errors and authorization, please check the `Using REST <usingrestapi>` page.
+For general information on how to use the Sinch APIs including methods, types, errors and authorization, please check the [Using REST](doc:usingrestapi) page.